YasirHasn9/TS_in_react_redux/README.md

 ### Now, lets play with react and redux
 since we are gonna fetch data, we need to install third-party called axios that helps with that.
-Also , we need the redux, react-redux and middle ware package manager called redux-thunk `npm install axios redux react-redux redux-thunk`
+Also , we need the redux, react-redux and middle ware package manager called redux-thunk

+`npm install axios redux react-redux redux-thunk`

+** Note **
+Before creating the  [todo](./rrts/src/actions/todo.ts), we used to have one single file that include all of our actions and the needed logic.
+Imagine, if you have many actions for users and images ...etc.
+In programming , to make your life easier, then try to break our your flies into small files.
+Each one has is purpose and small chunk of code.
+Personally, I would always create generic file that includes every thing that folder has and export it form there.